Heedou/policingai/README.md

 ## Datasets

-### We provide English samples for all task datasets.
+### Since our dataset is originally constructed in Korean, we provide English samples for all task datasets.

 #### 1. Operational QA task
 <pre>```json